Lathe Machine: Definition, Parts, Working Principle, Types, Pros, Cons, and Applications

 Lathe machine parts

-• Bed: The base that supports all other components.
+• Bed: The base structure that provides support and stability for all other components.

-• Headstock: Houses the spindle and drives the workpiece.
+• Headstock: Contains the main spindle and motor, which rotate the workpiece at adjustable speeds.

 Lathe machine operations

-• Facing: Creating a flat surface at the end of a workpiece.
+• Facing: Producing a flat surface at the end of the workpiece by moving the cutting tool inward radially.

 For individual workshop owners or freelancers, a personal loan for self employed individuals can help cover costs associated with setting up or upgrading equipment.